 Need a speaker?

+Let’s Zoom!
 Laurie Fagen loves to talk about writing, and can provide an entertaining and informative session for any organization.
 She can also talk about making the transition from journalist to novelist among other topics.
+She is able to chat via Zoom for book clubs, service organizations, critique groups or whomever wants to hear about writing mysteries.
 Email her at Laurie@ReadLaurieFagen.com for her availability.

-I’ve spent the past four years writing almost nonstop, and because I’ve been traveling a lot, I’m taken a bit of a break from writing this summer.
-This fall, I’ll get back to “Bleeder,” the third book in the “Behind the Mic Mysteries,” which should still be out in early 2019.
-It’s the continuing saga of intrepid radio reporter, Lisa Powers, who covers the trial of the cop shooter from the Dead Air book.
+Bleeder, the third book in the “Behind the Mic Mysteries,” is the continuing saga of intrepid radio reporter, Lisa Powers, who covers the trial of the cop shooter from the Dead Air book.
 The story will be a fictionalized version of an actual case I covered during my television crime reporting days and will be “moved on a change of venue” to Prescott.
-I can include details about the lovely mountain town that is my second home.
+I will include details about the lovely mountain town that was my second home for five years.
 Lisa will also cover a domestic violence case, and the podcast is tentatively entitled “Art of the Steal,” about a crime in an art gallery.

-Meanwhile, I now have two audio books for “Fade Out” and “Dead Air,” both available on Audible and Amazon.
-My son, audio production engineer Devon J. Hancock, handled all the editing and mastering duties, as well as adding sound effects and original music.
+I have have two audio books for “Fade Out” and “Dead Air,” both available on Audible and Amazon.
+My son, audio production engineer Devon J. Hancock, handled all the editing and mastering duties, as well as adding sound effects and original music (www.DevonJHancock.com)

 “Dead Air,“ book #2 in the “Behind the Mic Mysteries,” is now available in both e-book and print on Amazon at https://tinyurl.com/BuyDeadAir.
 In addition, the audio book for Fade Out is is also online at Amazon and Audible.